Abhilashgupta2706/REST-API-Node.js/README.md

 ### About this project

 I made this project when I started learning NodeJS.
 I have also used Database like SQL & NoSQL.
-This is a project from [Udemny Course](https://www.udemy.com/course/nodejs-the-complete-guide/)
+This is a project from [Udemny Course](https://www.udemy.com/course/nodejs-the-complete-guide/) <br />
+Shopping App developed earlier in this course is in [this repository](https://github.com/Abhilashgupta2706/ShoppingApp-Node.js.git).

 ### Setup & Installtion